PGCE Secondary English with Media (Cardinal Pole) - PGCE

 Funding is available for many postgraduate courses leading to Qualified Teacher Status (QTS).
 Depending on your teaching subject and degree classification, you may be eligible for a bursary or scholarship of up to £30,000 through the teacher training bursary.

-Most of our trainees follow a programme modelled on the traditional PGCE, with time spent under tutor supervision at London Metropolitan University and the school placement divided between two partner schools.
+Most of our trainees follow a programme modelled on the traditional PGCE, with time spent under tutor supervision at London Metropolitan University or the English and Media Centre and the school placement divided between two partner schools.

 Between 2016 and 2020 we're investing £125 million in the London Metropolitan University campus, moving all of our activity to our current Holloway campus in Islington, north London.
 This will mean the teaching location of some courses will change over time.